From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Discussion

-Though with the advantages above, the application of the SVI-based method is restricted to the availability of SVI data.
+Though with the advantages above, the application of the SVI-based method is restricted to the spatial and temporal availability of SVI data.
 The objects to observe are also fixed, which should be existing buildings or constructions.
 The SVI-based method can only be used to evaluate rather than simulate the visual impact.
 In these cases, the 3D-based method presents better flexibility.
-In addition, effective observation via SVI depends on the image resolution, metadata quality, and power of the CV model -- a similar condition also applies to observation based on well-functioned human eyes.
+In addition, effective observation via SVI depends on the image resolution, metadata quality, and power of the CV model -- a similar condition also applies to observation based on well-functioning human eyes.
 Beyond a certain distance, or under poor lighting conditions, it is not feasible to recognise landmarks via both human and machine vision.
+In addition, seasonal bias is another common issue for both image-based and 3D-based methods in visibility analysis.
+Seasonal changes can substantially affect tree-related occlusion \citep{zhao_quantifying_2025} and therefore impact landmark visibility.
+For SVI-based methods, such changes may not be captured in a timely manner due to the relatively infrequent SVI updates.
+For 3D-based methods, seasonal effects are also difficult to represent because most urban 3D models provide limited information on tree morphology, canopy density, and vegetation type.

+Overall, the image-based method provides a relatively low-cost complement to conventional LoS-based visibility analysis.
+It helps mitigate the tension between data availability, modelling complexity, and observational realism, particularly in complex urban environments where detailed 3D data are incomplete or unavailable.